neazossa/kyc-web-admin/README.md

 # kyc-web-admin
-web admin using quasar framework
+KSEI know your customer web admin using quasar framework